jbiason/blog/content/books/things-i-learnt/permanent-solution/index.md

 date = 2019-07-29

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "code", "writing code", "temporary solutions"]
+tags = ["books", "things i learnt", "code", "writing code", "temporary solutions"]
 +++

 Depending on where you look, "Nothing more permanent than a temporary